gerryhjs/gerry-themes-issue-tracker/README.md

 * About suggestion idea

-Once a good suggestion for themes is adopted I will give the issue reporter a free three-months subscription license, and add your name to the special thanks in custom page (of course this depends on your willingness).
+Once a good suggestion for themes is adopted I will give the issue reporter a special discount code as grateful.

 # About Gerry Themes Plugin